unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-08-voice-cloning-across-hosts-making-tts-operational.md

 {% if hands_on_link_ready %}The lab also [separates bridge health from request success]({{ page.series_companion_url | relative_url }}#step-8-separate-health-from-request-success) after the fake upstream stops.{% endif %}

+The most misleading failure in this deployment happened outside that chain.
+Direct requests from an operator shell reached the relocated bridge, but requests from the Hermes Dashboard did not appear in the bridge log at all. macOS unified logs showed that the Dashboard's LaunchAgent process context was being denied Local Network access by NECP.
+The resulting `No route to host` looked like an IP-routing failure even though the bridge, route, and API were working.

+That incident changed the client lifecycle rather than the bridge topology.
+LLM-Ops-Kit now manages the Dashboard as a standalone background process, while the Gateway remains a launchd component.
+The bridge remains co-located with the engine and reaches it over loopback.
+Correct network permission and a real Dashboard-originated synthesis request were required before I called the repair accepted.
+A generic `GET /v1/models` was not useful evidence because the bridge does not implement that route; its relevant observations are `/health`, `/v1/audio/voices`, and `POST /v1/audio/speech`.

+This is the broader rule: test network access from the exact process, user, and security context that will make the production request.
+A successful terminal command proves the endpoint is reachable from that terminal.
+It does not prove that a LaunchAgent, sandboxed application, container, service account, or background worker has the same permission.

+{% if hands_on_link_ready %}Hands-On 9A turns that lesson into a [production-mapping checklist]({{ page.series_companion_url | relative_url }}#step-11-map-the-lab-to-the-managed-service) without pretending the model-free fixture tested macOS networking or process supervision.{% endif %}

 ## The Runtime Is Part of the Product

 The clean cold-start tests exposed a familiar macOS service problem: a command that worked in an interactive terminal failed when started noninteractively.
 Bare `python` did not reliably select the product environment, and audio-format work depended on a media executable that was available in the terminal but absent from the managed process path.